 = ü (umlaut)

 Not all fonts support every special character.
-Widely-used fonts like Arial, Times New Roman, and Helvetica typically include a full set of symbols.
-However, more decorative or custom fonts may have limited glyph support.
+Fonts like Arial, Times New Roman, and Helvetica typically offer full symbol support.
+More decorative or custom fonts may not.

-Tip: Always preview your proof before printing to ensure all special characters appear correctly.
-Missing glyphs might show up as empty boxes or incorrect symbols.
+💡 Tip: Always preview your yearbook proof before printing.
+Unsupported characters may appear as empty boxes or incorrect symbols.